PaddlePaddle/FastDeploy/.new_docs/en/quick_start/models/cpp.md

 # C++ Deployment

-Confirm that the development environment has prepared the FastDeploy C++ SDK deployment.
+Please make sure the development environment has FastDeploy C++ SDK installed.
 Refer to [FastDeploy installation](../../build_and_install/) to install the pre-built FastDeploy, or build and install according to your own needs.

-This document uses the PaddleDetection target detection model PP-YOLOE as an example to show an inference example on the CPU.
+This document shows an example to deploy a target detection model named PP-YOLOE, provided by PaddleDetection, with CPU.

 ## 1. Get the Model and Test Image